commonhaus/foundation/policies/code-of-conduct.md

 ### Code of Conduct Panel

-The CoCP is a foundation-wide team composed of the CFC Chairperson and 4 elected individuals who are not members of the CFC.
+The CoCP is a foundation-wide team composed of the CFC Chairperson and 4 elected individuals who are not Councilors.

 CoCP members serve for two year terms.
 CF contributors and members from the broader community can be nominated to the CoCP.
 CoCP members should consider objectivity and diversity of experience and perspective when electing CoCP members.